MirageNet/Mirage/doc/docs/guides/development-servers/google-cloud.md

 sudo apt-get install -y screen unzip
 ```

-`screen` allows you to have multiple terminals, allows you do do other stuff while your game is running
+`screen` allows you to have multiple terminals, allows you to do other stuff while your game is running

 `unzip` unzips can be used to extract files from a ZIP file after you upload it to the instance